Mathew Golsteyn case set for Trump review

-WASHINGTON — President Donald Trump says that “at the request of many,” he’ll be “reviewing” the case of a former U.S. Army commando being charged with murder in a case alleging he hunted down and killed a suspected bombmaker in Afghanistan.
+WASHINGTON — President Donald Trump said Sunday’s that he will be “reviewing” the case of a former U.S. Army commando being charged with murder, raising questions about the possibility he could jeopardize the ongoing military legal proceedings.

-Trump tweeted Sunday that Mathew Golsteyn is a “U.S. Military hero” who could face the death penalty “from our own government.”
+Trump tweeted that “at the request of many” he will examine allegations that Mathew Golsteyn hunted down and killed a suspected bomb-maker in Afghanistan.
+The president tweeted that Golsteyn is a “U.S. Military hero” who could face the death penalty “from our own government.”

-Any review or intervention by Trump could constitute unlawful command influence and could threaten the case against the former Army Green Beret.
+Any review or intervention by Trump could constitute unlawful command influence and could threaten the case against the former Green Beret.

+In a statement Sunday, Army Col. Rob Manning, a Pentagon spokesman, said that “the allegations against Major Matt Golsteyn are a law enforcement matter.
+The Department of Defense will respect the integrity of this process and provide updates when appropriate.”

+Trump and other senior military and administration leaders have issued statements about military criminal cases in the past, triggering legal appeals and other complications as the courts work to insure impartial proceedings.
+The president, however, does have broad authority to pardon criminal defendants.

 An Army statement on Friday said Golsteyn was charged with killing the Afghan during Golsteyn’s 2010 deployment to Afghanistan.
-Golsteyn was leading a team of Army Special Forces troops and believed that the bombmaker was responsible for an explosion that killed two U.S. Marines.
+Golsteyn was leading a team of Army Special Forces troops at the time, and believed that the bomb-maker was responsible for an explosion that killed two U.S. Marines.

+The Golsteyn case has bounced around since 2011 when he told the CIA in a job interview that he’d shot and killed the man.

 Copyright © 2018 The Washington Times, LLC.